 The NFLC is a radical collaboration between communities living in the Nilgiris, development practitioners and researchers.
 Since spring 2015, groups of students from both, the Nilgiris and Cornell, have travelled to different field sites around the biosphere to learn about community, environment, health and wellness.
-Students work in pairs and their research around various issues related to sustainability can be broadly categorized into Community Wellness and Health, Environmental Governance, and Water and Waste.
+Students work in pairs and their research around various issues related to sustainability can be broadly categorized into Community Wellness and Health, Environmental Governance, Ecology, and Water and Waste.

 The community wellness research projects explore the relationship between individual and community health, access to medical resources in and around the village, and changing traditions.
 Working with the communities and learning about how health relates to people’s daily lives in the past and present, leads to interesting ideas about how health care may adapt for the future.
 The primary data collection methods are ethnographies, household surveys and semi-structured individual interviews in the communities.
 Observations of the research teams in the community also led to interesting insights about how community shapes one’s worldview concerning health and well being.

 - Exploring Health Determinants of Mothers and Children in Non-Tribal Communities in the Nilgiris Biosphere Reserve | Abhinaya and Vanessa Rodriguez

 - The Influence of Social Support of Adivasi Mothers on Infant and Young Child Feeding Practices: Building Capacity for Sustainable Development | Mahanathi and Bridget Conlon

 - Loss of Indigenous Land and Identity as Determinants of Health and Well-being for the Irula Tribe of the Nilgiris Biosphere Reserve | Abinaya Devi and Shaalini Ganesalinga